Final report for GNC16-222

-Small-plot experiments were established at two Iowa State University (ISU) research farms: Kanawha (north central Iowa) and Muscatine (southeast Iowa).
+Small-plot experiments were established at two Iowa State University (ISU) research farms: near Kanawha (north central Iowa) and Muscatine (southeast Iowa).
 There are two three-year experiments at each location: one initially planted with soybean, rotating to corn and then back to soy, and one initially planted with corn, rotating to soybean and then corn.
-Over the three years, these experiments will remain in the same plots to monitor effects of cover crops on SCN population densities over time, following a typical corn-soybean rotation.
+Over the three years, the plots in these experiments will remain in the same locations to monitor effects of cover crops on SCN population densities over time, following a typical corn-soybean rotation.
 The cover crop species included in these studies were two annual ryegrass cultivars, two cereal rye cultivars, two radish cultivars (one oilseed and one daikon-type), two mustard cultivars, a bare soil control, and the same cover crop mix used in the strip trials.

 Soil samples consist of 10 soil cores collected from each of the center two rows in each plot.
 These soil samples are dried and crushed before processing to extract SCN cysts from a 100-cc subsample of homogenized soil from each plot.
 Cysts are extracted using an automated wet-sieving extraction machine.
 Eggs are extracted from cysts for quantification by crushing the cysts and catching eggs on a 25-µm-pore sieve.
-Percent ground cover notes are collected prior to the first freeze in the fall and used as a covariate if necessary.
-The data will be analyzed as an RCBD with repeated measures.
-As of December 31, 2017, one year of these experiments has been completed with 2/3 soil sampling dates completed for the second year.
+The number of eggs per sample is an estimate of the population density at the time of collection.

 Short-term effects of cover crops on SCN population densities

 The soil used in this experiment was a mix of naturally SCN-infested soil, construction sand, and field soil with the target starting population density of 5,000 SCN eggs/100cc of soil.
-An initial sample of at least 100cc of soil was collected while filling each experimental unit (600cc) to serve as the initial population density (Pi) of that experimental unit.
+An initial sample of at least 100cc of soil was collected while filling each experimental unit (600cc) and processed to determine the initial population density (Pi) of that experimental unit.
 Seeds were sown into the soil except for the fallow control.
-The other control treatments were susceptible soybean and nonhost tomato.
+The other control treatments were susceptible soybean and a non-cover crop, non-host tomato.
 The plants were grown in a controlled environment for their corresponding 30 and 60 days, after which another soil sample was collected from each experimental unit to determine the final population density (Pf).

 Seeds of the susceptible soybean cultivar Williams 82 were sown in these cone-tainers and grown for 30 days to determine ability of SCN to reproduce on soybean grown in soil following the cover crop treatments and controls.
 At the end of this experiment, soybean roots were removed from the soil and SCN females were removed from the roots using a high-pressure water spray and counted.
-Additionally, the eggs were extracted and counted as described above to determine the number of eggs per female, or fecundity.
+The number of SCN females per soybean root was recorded for each experimental unit.

 Long-term effects of cover crops on SCN population densities

-To assess the effects of cover crops on SCN population densities in a more “natural” scenario with the use of a larger volume of soil and using similar environmental conditions to what cover crops would experience in the fall and winter in Iowa, this experiment used a similar soil mix as described above to fill 4725cc capacity square pots (15 cm x 15 cm x 20 cm).
+To assess the effects of cover crops on SCN population densities in a more “natural” scenario with the use of a larger volume of soil and using similar environmental conditions to what cover crops would experience in the fall and winter in Iowa, this experiment used a similar soil mix as described above to fill 4,725cc capacity square pots (15 cm x 15 cm x 20 cm).
 An initial soil sample from each experimental unit of at least 100cc was used to determine the Pi of the soil in each pot.
-In the fall, the cover crops were sown into the soil and placed in a growth chamber with a 12-hour photoperiod, 27ºC day 18ºC night to simulate the environmental conditions at the time of cover crop seeding.
+In the fall, the cover crops were sown into the soil and placed in a growth chamber with a 12-hour photoperiod, 27ºC day 18ºC night temperature regime to simulate the environmental conditions at the time of cover crop seeding.
 Pots were watered every two to three days as needed but care was taken not to saturate the soil.
 The plants grew for eight weeks, after which the pots were moved outside to endure the same winter conditions that cover crops would encounter in agriculture fields.
 After four weeks of sitting outside, the pots were moved into the greenhouse for final processing, including collecting a 100cc sample of soil to determine Pf for each pot.
 An additional 125cc of soil was transferred to a 125cc-capacity cone-tainer and the susceptible soybean cultivar was sown into each pot and grown for a 30-day bioassay as described above.
 SCN females were collected from soybean roots and counted as previously described.